 When some parents hear the term “bamboo diapers” they envision stiff, uncomfortable material.
 Or sometimes, they think this type of eco-conscious diaper will be unreasonably overpriced.
-However, neither assumption is true.
-Bamboo diapers are often softer and more absorbent than many traditional varieties of diapers, and are biodegradable and affordable.
+However, neither assumption has to be true, but they can be.
+Bamboo diapers are often softer and more absorbent than many traditional varieties of diapers and can be affordable.

 So if you’re hoping to switch to a more eco-conscious diaper, but don’t want to sacrifice quality or affordability, consider bamboo diapers.
 Here are a few of the many reasons why this type of diaper is becoming increasingly popular.